Sedition: Civilian

 In 1981, Oscar López Rivera, a Puerto Rican nationalist and Vietnam War veteran, was convicted and sentenced to 70 years in prison for seditious conspiracy (among other offenses) for his involvement in FALN - a Puerto Rican independence group that carried out over 130 bombings in the United States.
 Rivera was tried for being a recruiter and bomb-making trainer.
-In 1999, he was among the 16 Puerto Rican nationalists offered conditional clemency by U.S. President Bill Clinton in 1999, but he rejected the offer.FALN Chicago Tribune. p.
-49. 8 September 1999.
+In 1999, he was among the 16 Puerto Rican nationalists offered conditional clemency by U.S. President Bill Clinton in 1999, but he rejected the offer.
 Then-Congressman, now Governor of Puerto Rico Pedro Pierluisi stated that "the primary reason that López Rivera did not accept the clemency offer extended to him in 1999 was because it had not also been extended to certain fellow Puerto Rico independence movement prisoners, including Mr. (Carlos Alberto) Torres".
 Torres was released from prison in July 2010.
 In January 2017, President Barack Obama commuted López Rivera's sentence; he was released May 2017, having served 36 years in prison.

 In 1987, fourteen white supremacists were indicted by a federal grand jury for seditious conspiracy between July 1983 and March 1985.
 Some alleged conspirators were serving time for overt acts, such as the crimes committed by The Order - bank robbery and the assassination of Alan Berg.
 Others, such as Louis Beam and Richard Butler, were charged for their speech seen as spurring on the overt acts by the others.
 In April 1988, a federal jury in Arkansas acquitted all the accused of charges of seditious conspiracy.
-Some still had to serve lengthy prison sentences on other charges, though one defendant, Glenn Miller, would later kill three people in shootings at Jewish community centers in 2014.
+Some still had to serve lengthy prison sentences on other charges, albeit one of the witnesses at the trial, Frazier Glenn Miller Jr., would later kill three people in shootings at Jewish community centers in 2014.

 On 1 October 1995, Omar Abdel-Rahman and nine others were convicted of seditious conspiracy after the 1993 World Trade Center bombing.

-Laura Berg, a nurse at a U.S. Department of Veterans Affairs hospital in New Mexico, was investigated for sedition in September 2005 after writing a letter to the editor of a local newspaper, accusing several national leaders of criminal negligence."Big Brother is Watching: A letter printed in the Alibi leads to the investigation of a local VA nurse for 'sedition, Alibi.com, 9–15 February 2006 Though their action was later deemed unwarranted by the director of Veteran Affairs, local human resources personnel took it upon themselves to request an FBI investigation.
+Laura Berg, a nurse at a U.S. Department of Veterans Affairs hospital in New Mexico, was investigated for sedition in September 2005 after writing a letter to the editor of a local newspaper, accusing several national leaders of criminal negligence.
+Though their action was later deemed unwarranted by the director of Veteran Affairs, local human resources personnel took it upon themselves to request an FBI investigation.
 Ms. Berg was represented by the ACLU.
 Charges were dropped in 2006.